HuandongGuo/Movies_Search_Web/README.md

+This is a movie search web application that integrates with the OMDb API, allowing users to search for movies seamlessly.

+Steps to Start the App:
-1. Clone the project to your prefer editor.
+Clone the project to your preferred code editor.
-2. If not in current project directory, cd to react-project.
+Navigate to the project directory using cd react-project.
-3. In the terminal, enter **npm start**.
+In the terminal, run npm start.
-4. Navigate to **localhost:3000**.
-5. Search movies in the search bar.

-Kill the app with **Ctrl + C**
+Open your browser and go to localhost:3000.
+Use the search bar to find movies.
+To stop the application, press Ctrl + C or type npx kill-port 3000 in the terminal.